In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 Angie X.

-The problem ChanVar addresses is this: genetic sequencing is now cheap enough that clinicians routinely sequence CACNA1A in patients with atypical migraines, and they keep finding variants (i.e. individual amino acid substitutions) that nobody has studied before.
+Genetic sequencing is now cheap enough that clinicians routinely sequence CACNA1A in patients with atypical migraines, and they keep finding variants (i.e. individual amino acid substitutions) that nobody has studied before.
 Is this particular variant causing the patient's disease, or is it a harmless quirk in their DNA?
-Most of those variants end up classified as VUS: variant of uncertain significance.
-ChanVar computes a Composite Pathogenicity Score (CPS) for any such variant, integrating eight lines of quantitative evidence into a single annotated score with a 95% confidence interval.
-It does not replace a neurogenetics clinician.
-It gives them one more calibrated signal to work with.
+It's hard to tell, so most of those variants end up classified as "VUS": variant of uncertain significance.
+ChanVar targets these unknown variants, and computes a Composite Pathogenicity Score (CPS, which doesn't stand for Child Protective Services) for any such variant by integrating nine lines of quantitative evidence into a single annotated score with a 95% confidence interval.
+Obviously, it does not replace a neurogenetics clinician.
+But it does give them one more piece of evidence to work with.

 Cav2.1 and CACNA1A: